yuka2875/furima-36473/README.md

 ### Association
 - belongs_to :user
-- has_one :item
+- belongs_to :item
-- has_one :addresse
+- belongs_to :address